lvguowei/lvguowei-website/content/post/tree-vs-iterative-fib.md

 ## Iterative Recursion

-The anwser is yes.
+The answer is yes.
 Turns out we only need 2 variables for calculating Fib number.
 One for the current fib number, one for storing the previous fib number in order to calculate the next one.
 The code looks like:

 {{< highlight clojure >}}